searica/MoreVanillaBuildPrefabs/README.md

 ### Customization Section

-**EnableHammerCrops** [Synced with Server]
+**HammerCrops** [Synced with Server]
-- Setting to enable prefabs for crops that can already be planted in the Vanilla game.
+- Set to true/enabled to enable placing vanilla crops with the hammer.
 Unless this setting is true Vanilla crops will not be available for placing with the hammer.
 Can be useful if you want to make pretty gardens without having to wait for crops to grow (plus you control the crop rotation this way).
+    - Acceptable values: False, True
+    - Default value: false

+**ComfortPatches (Requires Restart)** [Synced with Server]
+- Set to true/enabled to patch new pieces to have comfort values like their vanilla counterparts.
+    - Acceptable values: False, True
+    - Default value: true

+**DoorPatches (Requires Restart)** [Synced with Server]
+- Set to true/enabled to patch player-built instances of new doors to allow closing them even if that is normally prevented.
+Currently only works for the sliding door piece.
+    - Acceptable values: False, True
+    - Default value: true

+**PlayerBasePatches (Requires Restart)** [Synced with Server]
+- Set to true/enabled to patch player-built instances of new torches, fires, and beds so they suppress monster spawning just like their vanilla counterparts.
+    - Acceptable values: False, True
+    - Default value: true

+**SeasonalPieces** [Synced with Server]
+- Set to true/enabled to add all currently disabled seasonal pieces to the hammer build table.
+    - Acceptable values: False, True
+    - Default value: true

+### Unsafe Patches Section

+**BedPatches (Requires Restart, Unsafe)** [Synced with Server]
+- Set to true/enabled to patch player-built instances of new beds so you can sleep in them. **WARNING**: enabling this setting can result in you losing your spawn point if had set your spawn using a patched bed and log in without this mod.
     - Acceptable values: False, True
     - Default value: false

 ### Prefab Configuration Sections:
 The rest of the configuration files contains ["Prefab-Name"] sections to configure each prefab.
 Each section contains: